beothorn/javaflame/README.md

 # Features
 - See argument values on function calls, not only the function signature.
 - One Flamegraph per thread.
-- Value capturing, all parameters and return are captured as string.
 - Filtering on instrumentation, bytecode transformation is only done on classes that match the filter.
 - Exclude classes and packages.
 - Continuous snapshots.